+As a pool owner, are you familiar with the reasons why you should consider engaging an accredited swimming pool certifier such as ourselves.
+Let’s look at the benefits of a professional carrying out a pool safety check or on-site consultation with you.
+If you’re keen, check out the latest legislation for pools in NSW that came into force in 2018.
+Or read our short summary of the most pertinent points below.
 The primary aim of this legislation is to ensure that the fencing or barriers that surround swimming pools in New South Wales meet certain safety standards, which are detailed in any report we prepare.
 The situations in which you are required to obtain a certificate of compliance, as well as certain exemptions, are noted below.

 It is worth noting that once you have obtained a Sydney swimming pool compliance certificate, it is valid for a period of 3 years.
 After that, you will need to apply for a new one if you have yet to sell the property in question or you wish to lease it to a new tenant.

 4 Excellent Reasons to Take Advantage of Our NSW Swimming Pool Compliance Service

 Now that you’ve had a chance to check out the legislation, let us tell you why we think it is a good idea for you to take advantage of our pool compliance services, even if you are not selling or leasing your home at this moment in time.